LucaPaccard/Projet_Multi_4GP/README.md

     This will copy the new file with the `.py` extension in the `..\openQCM\ui` directory.

 ### Adding new functionalities
-The file that has to be edited in order to add new functionnalities is the following:
+The file that has to be edited in order to add new functionalities is the following:
     `...\OpenQCM\openQCM_Next_py_0.1.2_source\OPENQCM\openQCM\ui\mainWindow.py`
 * The link between the GUI created on Qt Designer and `mainWindow.py` is made with the function `_configure_signals(self)`.
 * To add a function linked to a graphical element on the GUI such as a button follow this example: